tomwolfe/metamorphic-core/README.md

 ## <a name="about"></a>About the Metamorphic Software Genesis Ecosystem

 The Metamorphic Software Genesis Ecosystem is an AI-driven framework designed to autonomously generate, maintain, and evolve secure, ethical, and high-performance software solutions from high-level specifications.
 It continuously refines its capabilities through feedback and self-improvement. **A key strategic decision is the implementation of Phase 1.5.
 Phase 1.5 focuses on improving the *development process itself* by implementing a Markdown-Only Automation Workflow.
 This is aimed at faster testing, rapid prototyping and easier iterative grading, and will amplify the value and efficiency of the overall system, and not the individual parts.
 Phase 1.5 is broken down into three critical stages.
 Stage 1 established the fundamental markdown automation workflow and CLI driver.
-Stage 2 continues to enhance the workflow driver with key functionalities like secure file handling, LLM prompt generation and integration, and well-defined, actionable steps.
-Stage 3 aims for full automation.**
+Stage 2 continues to enhance the workflow driver with key functionalities like secure file handling, automated Coder LLM invocation, automated `write_file` tool execution, LLM prompt generation and integration, and well-defined, actionable steps.
+Stage 3 aims for full Driver loop automation.**

 **Key Objectives:**